spazznolo/spazznolo.github.io/_posts/2023-05-22-goalie-performance-2.md

     - There's a 96.50% (previously 91.81%) chance that Swayman's AdjSV% is better than the MSV%.
 </p>
 <p>
-These changes are due to the fact that Swayman faces more difficult shots than Oettinger on a whole - his xFSV% is 94.07 while Oettinger's is 94.39.
+These changes occur because Swayman faces more difficult shots on average, with an xFSV% of 94.07 compared to Oettinger's 94.39.
 </p>
 <p>
 <h5>Appendix</h5>
-Below is a collection of plots which compare various save percentage metrics discussed in this + the last post.
+Below is a collection of plots which compare various save percentage metrics discussed in this and the previous post.
 </p>
 <p>
-Couple of points:
+A couple of key points:

-    - Goalies who have a bad start to their career tend to not play many games (surprise, surprise).
+    - Goalies who have a poor start to their career tend to play fewer games (surprise, surprise).
-    - The relationship between a goalie's SV% and his AdjSV% seems to strengthen as he faces more shots.
+    - The relationship between a goalie's SV% and their AdjSV% seems to strengthen as they face more shots.
-    - A goalie's AdjSV% converges with his posterior AdjSV% as he faces more shots (that's the yellow diagonal line).
+    - A goalie's AdjSV% converges with their posterior AdjSV% as they face more shots (indicated by the yellow diagonal line).
-    - The consequence of the previous three points - there is heteroskedasticity in the relationship between a goalie's SV% and his posterior AdjSV%.
+    - Due to the previous points, there is heteroskedasticity in the relationship between a goalie's SV% and their posterior AdjSV%.
-    - There is almost certainly survivorship bias.
+    - There is likely survivorship bias present.
 </p>
 <p>
 <div style="text-align: center"> <img src="https://spazznolo.github.io/figs/goalie-five-three.png" width="100%" length="250"/></div>